 It is lawful to offer the contract to another buyer.
 Subsequently, after the building is registered, the assignor can sell the condo, together with the title.
 Such sales are extremely common amid the construction stage of new developments.

-There are umpteen real estate connoisseurs who believe in buying condo units on assignment sales.
+Umpteen real estate connoisseurs believe in buying condo units on assignment sales.
 In some cases, builders don’t permit buyers to foster contracts to an assignee.

 Occasionally, they only do so after being paid an amount of assignment fee, which can hike as steep as $7000.
 Therefore, builder approval to offer a contract is an innate prerequisite.

-The schema of an assignment process: A quick glance
+The schema of an assignment process: A glance

 As mentioned earlier, after you invest in a pre-construction condo, you will receive an assignment clause, akin to a contract.
 You can then choose to sell the condos even before the completion of its building.
 Flip through the following points to attain lucidity over an assignment process: